HiKapok/RON_Tensorflow/README.md

 The code is modified from [SSD-Tensorflow](https://github.com/balancap/SSD-Tensorflow).
 You can use the code to train/evaluate your network for object detection task.

-For more details, please refer to [README of SSD-Tensorflow](https://github.com/balancap/SSD-Tensorflow/blob/master/README.md).
+For more details (including dataset prepare), please refer to [README of SSD-Tensorflow](https://github.com/balancap/SSD-Tensorflow/blob/master/README.md).

 ##  ##
 update: